pragnesh-aus/pragnesh-aus/README.md

 - :construction: I'm currently working on my personal portfolio website.
 - 👀 I’m interested in learning new web technologies such as React.
-- 🌱 I’m currently learning ReactJS, Python.
+- 🌱 I’m currently learning ReactJS.
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/pragnesh-suthar-pdf2310/
 - :smile: Pronous: he/him